About your Tour Guides

 Tanya Lyn March

 Portlander Tanya Lyn March received her doctoral degree in Urban Studies from Portland State University in 2010, focusing on historic preservation and community development.
-She has a master's degree in Historic Preservation from Columbia University and is raising two young boys one who attends De Vinci Middle School from her basement the other son attends Portland State University and is on the May 2021 ballot for the PPS Board of Education.
-She is working on a book about home front experiences of children who lived in the Guild's Lake Courts war housing and is the Project Director of the Vanport PlaceMarking Project.
+She has a master's degree in Historic Preservation from Columbia University and is raising two young men one who attends Roosevelt High School, the other son attends Portland State University.
+She is working on a book about home front experiences of children who lived in the Guild's Lake Courts war housing.
 In addition to being a frequent contributor to the NW Examiner and an active blogger she can be found driving the Zamboni at the Lloyd Center Ice Rink.
 In addition to her dissertation, Tanya has written or been quoted in many articles about Portland history.

 Northwest Portland Champion